duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-Link an account to an identity
+Link an account to an identity.

+This function links a specified account to an identity, requiring both the account and the identity to sign the operation.

+- `origin` - The origin of the call, which must have an associated identity index.
+- `account_id` - The account ID to link, which must sign the payload.
+- `payload_sig` - The signature with the linked identity.

 ### Certification - 43